Home

 Order of priority

-If you are driving and encounter several instructions at the same time, the following order of priority applies:
+If you receive several different instructions at the same time, the following order of priority applies:

 1. Police officer's signal